To read our latest news letter click here or visit the latest news page

 DEMAND FOR APPOINTMENTS

 There has been an increase in demand for appointments and telephone consultations recently, this is partly due to us being in 'viral season' and also the fact that we have had clinician vacancies and staff sickness.
 We are trying our very best to accommodate your requests for appointments, please be patient with the reception staff when trying to get through on the phone or at the desk, they are trying their hardest to help you.
-We will NOT TOLERATE abuse towards our staff.

 Are you 18 but under 25 and about to start University as a new entrant?
 If so, it is recommended that you have a meningitis vaccination prior to the start of term (ACWY vaccine) - please enquire at Reception.

 You are eligible for a shingles vaccine if you are in your 70s and were born on or after 1.9.42, or aged 78 (or 79 if you missed your vaccination).
 Patients remain eligible until their 80th birthday.
 Please contact reception to make an appointment.

 Police forces have become aware of a fraud circulating targeting elderly and vulnerable members of the community.

 Some people have received telephone calls from a caller who purports to be from a GP surgery and asks for an appointment to discuss the persons health or mobility needs.
 During the appointment, the older person is persuaded to buy mobility aids which are either unnecessary or inappropriate and always expensive.